 - Color the wheels with paint or markers, or add designs such as spokes if preferred.
 We kept ours simple with just some foil hubcaps!

-8. Upcycle a booster seat cover for a seat!
+7. Upcycle a booster seat pad for a comfortable seat!

 How STEAM is incorporated: